milvus-io/milvus-docs/site/en/userGuide/manage_collections.md

 - [Manage Collection Alias](collection_alias.md): Milvus supports specifying a unique alias for a collection.

-- [Load Collection](load_collection.md): Load the collection to memory before a search or a query.
+- [Load a Collection](load_collection.md): Load the collection to memory before a search or a query.
 Milvus 2.1 now supports loading a collection as multiple replicas.

-- [Release Collection](release_collection.md): Release a collection from memory after a search or a query to reduce memory usage.
+- [Release a Collection](release_collection.md): Release a collection from memory after a search or a query to reduce memory usage.